TerraBreus/reviews/README.md

 ###### The idea behind this repository is inspired by [this video](https://www.youtube.com/watch?v=N4YjXJVzoZY).

 ## What is this repo?
-_```In a world with infinite information available at your fingertips, it is easy to get lost in a world of consumption.
+_```In a world with infinite information available at your fingertips, it is easy to get lost in consumption.
 This repository is an antidote to that.
 By writing (short) reviews on what I consume, I hope to restore balance between the subtle counterplay of creation and consumption.```_

 #### Possible positive consequences